1924 Auckland Rugby League season: Second grade

-Third grade
+Third grade (Hayward Shield)

-City Rovers won the competition after defeating Devonport United 7-5 on September 6 in the final.
+City Rovers won the competition after defeating Devonport United 12-2 on September 6 in the final.
 The standings are incomplete with 16 rounds being played but with most teams only having 3-5 results reported.
 City also won the knockout final on October 4 when they beat Athletic in the final 18-8.
-Marist were listed to play in round one but withdrew after that, Victoria Cruising Club also entered a team but had no fixtures after round 2, and Kingsland B also did not have any fixtures beyond round 2.
+Marist were listed to play in round one but withdrew after that, Victoria Cruising Club also entered a team but had no fixtures after round 2, and Kingsland B also did not have any fixtures beyond round 2 so have not been included in the standings.
 Manukau withdrew in July after their boards decision to switch to rugby in protest at a transfer suspension of one of their players.